Antony957/RobotPlayingMastermind/README.md

 ## Overview

-Robot Playing Mastermind implements two gameplay modes:

-**Mode 1 — PVP (Player vs Player)**

-1. Player 1 chooses a secret color combination of four game pieces.
-2. Player 2 controls the robot to pick colored pieces from boxes and place them into the guess slots.
-3. After each placement, Player 1 announces:
-    * how many colors are correct (regardless of position), and
-    * how many pieces are in the correct positions.
-    * The game continues until Player 2 correctly matches all 4 pieces (Player 2 wins), or Player 1 survives 10 rounds (Player 1 wins).

-**Mode 2 — PVE (Player vs Environment / Robot)**

 1. Player chooses a secret color combination of four game pieces.
 2. The robot makes guesses (color + position) driven by analysis from the ChatGPT API.
 3. A camera system (YOLO-based detector) inspects the robot’s placement and determines whether the guess is correct; the system feeds the results back for the next decision.